Topology of Random Right Angled Artin Groups: The topological complexity of random graph groups

 Consider the probability space $\Omega_n$ of random graphs on $n$ vertices with probability given by formula (\ref{prob}).
 For any $\Gamma\in \Omega_n$ consider the corresponding Eilenberg-MacLane complex $K_\Gamma$ (see \S 2) and its topological complexity $\tc(K_\Gamma)$, as defined in the previous section.
+The probability measure on $\Omega_n$ is given by the formula (\ref{prob}).